cjratcliff/ml-compiled/docs/activations.rst

 This can be seen as a smoothed version of the ReLU.

+Was found to improve performance on a variety of tasks, compared to ReLU and ELU (`Hendrycks and Gimpel (2016) <https://arxiv.org/pdf/1606.08415.pdf>`_).

 | **Proposed in**
 | `Gaussian Error Linear Units (GELUs), Hendrycks and Gimpel (2016) <https://arxiv.org/pdf/1606.08415.pdf>`_